david-heredia/Davids-Projects/nba-four-factors/README.md

 * [TOV%](https://www.nba.com/stats/help/glossary/#tovpct) - Turnover percentage
 * [OREB%](https://www.nba.com/stats/help/glossary/#opp_orebpct_) - Offensive rebounding percentage
 * [FTA Rate](https://www.nba.com/stats/help/glossary/#fta_rate) - Free throw attempt rate

-### Motivation

-My goal was to visualize the four factors and combine them into a single index for the San Antonio Spurs (Go Spurs Go!) from the 1998-99 season to the 2020-21 season.
-During this period the Spurs were one of the most successful teams, winning 5 NBA championships.
-The past 4-5 years have seen Spurs decline and miss the playoffs for the first time in 22 years.
-As is [commonly done](https://www.nba.com/thunder/news/factors050127.html), I will also consider the four factors for Spurs opponents.

-### Summary of Steps

-1. Connect to the "basketball" SQLite database/file using the SQLite3 engine
-2. Query the "game" table for the basic metrics needed to calculate the four factors
-3. Aggregate the game data by season using Pandas, compute the four factors and index
-4. Create a single figure visual with Plotly graph objects

 ### Observations